okta/okta-ios-jwt/README.md

   - `exp`: The JWT hasn't expired.
   - `iat`: The JWT was not issued in the future.
   - `nonce`: Cryptographic string generated at the time of authorization.

+> To learn more about the verification cases and Okta's tokens, take a look at [Working with OAuth 2.0 Tokens](https://developer.okta.com/authentication-guide/tokens/validating-id-tokens).

 ```swift
 let options = [